Sexual Harassment Lawyer

 No. The harasser does not need to have a sexual motive for hostile work environment sexual harassment.
 Under California law, “sex” is defined broadly and can include harassment based on gender or pregnancy.
 In 2014, the Fair Employment and Housing Act (FEHA) was amended to add that “sexually harassing conduct need not be motivated by sexual desire.

 Yes.
-Not only is sexual harassment unlawful but retaliation for complaining about the sexual harassment is also illegal.
+Not only is sexual harassment unlawful but retaliation for complaining about the sexual harassment is also unlawful.
 Examples of retaliation are being fired or demoted for reporting the sexual harassment.
+If you are not certain about the retaliation, just call us and ask; keep our number with you, in case something new pops up.

 YOU HAVE A RIGHT TO A WORKPLACE FREE OF SEXUAL HARASSMENT.
 IF YOU ARE EXPERIENCING SEXUAL HARASSMENT, IT IS IMPORTANT TO CONTACT A SEXUAL HARASSMENT LAWYER AS SOON AS POSSIBLE TO PROTECT YOUR RIGHTS